intelie/gitbook-drilling/collector/protocols/modbus.md

 | serial.num-stop-bits | Integer | Number of stop bit to terminate data transport.
 Typical value are 1 or 2. **NOTE**: 1.5 stop bit is not supported | No | 1 |
 | serial.parity | String | Data parity check.
 Available values are: _NO_PARITY, ODD_PARITY, EVEN_PARITY, MARK_PARITY and SPACE_PARITY_ | No | NO_PARITY |

-## Collecting data in ModBus
+## Collecting data in Modbus

-LiveRig Collector works as Master in ModBus to collect data thus `sources.xml` and [modbus.json](./../configuration/modbus.json.md) must be configured to collect typed values.
+LiveRig Collector works as Master in Modbus to collect data thus `sources.xml` and [modbus.json](./../configuration/modbus.json.md) must be configured to collect typed values.

 Parameters in `sources.xml`